-The university encourages accurate and prompt reporting of all crimes to AUPD and the appropriate external law enforcement agencies (i.e. MPD, etc.).
-Students, faculty, staff, contractors and visitors are encouraged to report any criminal offense of which they are aware to AUPD and their local jurisdiction (i.e. MPD in the District of Columbia).
+The University encourages accurate and prompt reporting of all crimes to AUPD and the appropriate external law enforcement agencies (i.e. MPD, etc.).
+Students, faculty, staff, contractors and visitors are encouraged to report any criminal offense of which they are aware to AUPD and their local jurisdiction (i.e. MPD in the District of Columbia), whether the victim of a crime elects to or is unable to make such a report.
 Having all individuals report crimes empowers victims to make the decision about whether and when to report crimes and encourages members of the campus community to report crimes of which they are aware.
 This is to ensure inclusion in the annual crime statistics and to aid in providing timely Crime Alerts to the community, when appropriate.
-American University is a private institution and is not subject to the Freedom of Information Act (FOIA).
+American University is a private institution and is not subject to FOIA.
 As such, the records contained within the University are generally considered confidential and are not released without prior approval or court order.
 Incidents may be reported in one of the following ways: